Owen Tippett Game Preview: Flyers vs. Penguins

 Tippett Season Stats Insights

-- Tippett has averaged 15:23 of ice time this season (with a plus-minus rating of -2).
+- In 24 games this season, Tippett has a plus-minus of -2, while averaging 15:23 on the ice per game.

-- In six of 23 games this year, Tippett has scored a goal, and he has one game with multiple goals.
+- In seven of 24 games this season, Tippett has scored a goal, and he has one game with multiple goals.

-- In 10 of 23 games this year, Tippett has registered a point, and four of those games included multiple points.
+- Tippett has a point in 11 games this year (out of 24), including multiple points four times.

-- In six of 23 games this season, Tippett has had an assist, including one match with at least two.
+- Tippett has an assist in six of 24 games this season, with multiple assists in one of them.

-- Tippett's odds on his points over/under carry an implied probability of 47.6% that he goes over.
+- Tippett's implied probability to go over his point total is 52.6% based on the odds.

-- Given his moneyline odds, Tippett has an implied probability of 28.6% of going over his assist prop bet.
+- There is an implied probability of 31.2% of Tippett going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.